fossillogic/fossil-test/README.md

 #### Adding via Meson Git Wrap

-To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use dependency('fossil-test') in meson.build so Meson can fetch and build it automatically.
+To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use `dependency('fossil-test')` in `meson.build` so Meson can fetch and build it automatically.

 #### Adding via Conan GitHub repository

-Conan can install packages directly from a GitHub repository if it contains a valid conanfile.py.
+Conan can install packages directly from a GitHub repository if it contains a valid `conanfile.py`.

 ```bash
 conan install git+https://github.com/fossillogic/fossil-test.git#v1.2.8 --name pizza_test --build=missing